-We estimate that over half a million adult social care workers support people who are living with a learning disability and/or autistic people in England.
+We estimate that over half a million adult social care workers support people who have a learning disability and/or autistic people in England.

-It's vital that these workers have the right values, skills and knowledge to provide high quality, person-centred support, and we have resources to help.
+It's vital that these workers have the right values, skills and knowledge to provide high quality, person-centred care and support, and we have resources to help.

-They explain what skills and knowledge workers need to support people with a learning disability, their carers and families, and how adult social care employers can develop the skills of their staff.
+They explain what skills and knowledge workers need to support people with a learning disability, their carers and families, and how adult social care employers can develop their staff.

 What skills and knowledge do staff need to support people with a learning disability?

 The Learning Disabilities Core Skills Education and Training Framework sets out the skills and knowledge adult social care workers need to deliver high quality care and support for people with a learning disability.
 The framework can help you to develop and deliver appropriate and consistent education and training for workers.

 The refresh will take into account the findings from the 'Learning Disabilities Mortality Review', which found that there are some health problems that people with a learning disability might get more than other people, or that health services aren’t good at finding and treating.
 The framework will ensure staff have the skills and knowledge to do something about this.